 For these reasons, an ERP solution may be a good choice for commercial developers.
 ERPs allow the business to contain extensive information about clients, employees, projects, and assets within the same database, and many ERPs include modules for construction accounting.
 The downside of ERP systems is that they tend to be quite costly, but they have the most comprehensive suite of features available.
 For commercial developers, an ERP system like that offered by Jonas Construction Software is ideal.

 General contractors likely don’t need the comprehensive functionality of a fully-fledged ERP system, nor are their operations simple enough that they can get by with general accounting software.
 Instead, general contractors need software customized for the construction industry that can handle essential financial functions like job costing, invoicing, and payroll.
 Project management and scheduling tools or easy integration with other project management software are also commonly sought after for general contractors, as are tools to manage arrangements with subcontractors.
-A solution that can be scaled to smaller construction companies would be best for general contractors, like CMiC or Sage 100 Contractor.
+A solution that can be scaled to smaller construction companies would be best for general contractors, like CMiC or Sage 100 Contractor Accounting Software.